emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 ## Energy Mix

 Energy efficiency is not limited to reducing the energy consumption, it is common to include carbon free, solar energy, wind energy, cogeneration in the efficiency.

 The type of the sources of energy of the power is one criteria of efficiency.

-   There are other dimensions that must visible: As many telecom locations include battery there is a requirement to known that the source come from a battery or directly from the grid...
+There are other dimensions that must visible: As many telecom locations include battery or additionnally several backups levels (as example battery, standby generator ...) there is a requirement to known exactly when a backup power is in used and which one is.

 # Control of Entities